abiyselassie22/IBM-Data-Analyst/10. Data Analyst Career Guide and Interview Preparation/Readme.md

 ## Summary

-The course prepare s one to enter the job market as a great candidate for a data analyst position.
+The course prepares one to enter the job market as a great candidate for a data analyst position.
 It provides practical techniques for creating essential job-seeking materials such as a resume & portfolio, as well as auxiliary tools like a cover letter & an elevator pitch.
 One will also learn how to find & assess prospective job positions, apply to them, and lay the groundwork for interviewing.
 It enables one to perform professionally & effectively at interviews.
-One will also learn how to appproach a take-home challenges & get to practice completing them.
-It also provides information about theregular functions &  tasks of data analysts, as well as the opportunities of the profession & some options for career development.
+One will also learn how to approach a take-home challenges & get to practice completing them.
+It also provides information about the regular functions & tasks of data analysts, as well as the opportunities of the profession & some options for career development.

 ## Weekly Topics